EshuShango/EshuShango/README.md

 ### Creative Expressionist & Adaptable Humane Being

+I'm Self driven and self taught (mostly).
 I love to be creative in many ways !
-Life experiences 🧗🏾‍♂️ have taught me to be adaptable and more than less unique in my approach to problem solving.
+And life experiences 🧗🏾‍♂️ have taught me to be adaptable and more than less unique in my approach to problem solving.

 ### What do I do for Fun ?
 - Create whatever I feel, but mostly Analog Collage, Music, and Working on a few Mobile App ideas